StanfordPL/stoke/README.md

 subdirectory of the `src/` directory:

 - `src/analysis`: An aliasing analysis used by the validator.
-- `src/cfg`: Classes for representing and manipulating control flow graphs.
+- `src/cfg`: Control flow graph representation and program analysis.
-- `src/cost`: Classes for computing cost functions.
+- `src/cost`: Different cost functions that can be used in the search.
+- `src/disassembler`: Runs objdump and parses the results into STOKE's format.
+- `src/expr`:  A helper used to parse arithmetic expressions in config files.
 - `src/ext`: External dependencies.
-- `src/sandbox`: Classes for safely executing random code sequences.
+- `src/sandbox`: A sandbox for testing proposed code on the hardware.
-- `src/search`: Classes for performing MCMC sampling.
+- `src/search`: An implementation of an MCMC-like algorithm for search.
-- `src/state`: Classes for representing and manipulating hardware machine states.
+- `src/state`: Data structures to represent concrete machine states (testcases).
+- `src/stategen`: Generates concrete machine states (testcaes) for a piece of code.
-- `src/symstate`: Classes for modeling the symbolic state of the hardware, used by the formal validator.
+- `src/symstate`: Models the symbolic state of the hardware; only used by the formal validator.
 - `src/target`: Code to find which instruction sets the CPU supports.
+- `src/transform`: Transforms used during search to mutate the code.
-- `src/tunit`: Classes for representing translation units (named instruction sequences).
+- `src/tunit`: Classes for representing a function (x86-64 code along with a name and other metadata).
 - `src/verifier`: Wrappers around verification techniques such as testing for formal validation.
 - `src/validator`: The formal validator for proving two codes equivalent.